MrJohz/blog/content/posts/drafts/disposables/index.md

 ## More Resources

-There's a lot more information out there about the explicit resource management proposal, but given how Google isn't working as well as it once was, here are some links so you don't have to Google so hard:
+There's a lot more information out there about the explicit resource management proposal, but given how Google isn't working as well as it once was, here are some links to help you find it:

 - [The original proposal](https://github.com/tc39/proposal-explicit-resource-management) in the TC39 GitHub organisation.
 The documentation is a bit technically-focussed here, but the issues provide a lot of good context for the APIs, and a number of examples that explain why certain decisions were made.
 - [Typescript 5.2's release notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-2.html) include a section about resource management, how to use it, and how to get it working in Typescript.